Cissy’s big year for Challenge150

 ‘Evelina London is the reason I am alive today and enjoying life.
 I know that this is also true for thousands of children across the country, and I feel that it’s so important to support the hospital by fundraising so they can continue to care for even more children in the future.’

-‘We’re organising a concert that'll take place in the October half term.
-We want it to be a night where the public, Evelina London patients and staff can come together to enjoy music, comedy and dance, while thanking the hospital for 150 years of dedication to saving young lives.’
+‘We’re organising a fundraiser in the autumn.
+We want it to be a night where the public, Evelina London patients and staff can come together to enjoy music and dance, while thanking the hospital for 150 years of dedication to saving young lives.’

 But if you’re looking for inspiration and want to organise your own #Challenge150, it doesn’t have be a big event or huge challenge, as Cissy says: